webix-hub/gitbook-webix-jet/README.md

 Introduction to Webix Jet
 =======

-*Latest update was made on October 27, 2017*
+*Latest update was made on November 18, 2017*

 This guide provides all the information needed to start creating web applications with Webix Jet.
-Click [**Read**](https://webix.gitbooks.io/webix-jet/) to read the full book.
-The book is also [available on GitHub](https://github.com/webix-hub/gitbook-webix-jet).
+Click [** >> Read << **](https://webix.gitbooks.io/webix-jet/) to read the full book.
+The book is also [available on GitHub](https://github.com/webix-hub/gitbook-webix-jet), so you can watch the repo to get the updates.

 Webix is a library of UI components and you don’t need any special techniques to create apps with it.
 However, while more and more components are added to a project, there’s a risk to get a mess of code.
 This guide will provide you with an easy and convenient way of creating apps with Webix by means of using Webix Jet framework.